 Even more than “Magnolia Puss” (as Robin Neapolitan reputedly dubbed Gigi Pyle) for the shock and pain of last Friday’s slur.

-So Nonique staved off Vicki’s presumptuous offers of comfort and support.
+So Nonique staved off Vicki’s presumptuous offers of bogus comfort and support.
 Saying “Just leave me alone!” last Friday; refusing to see her when Mrs. Volester brought Vicki to the C.O.D.
 (Creepy Old Dump) on Saturday; not eavesdropping on Alfreda’s explanatory talk with both Volesters.
 Or believing Freda afterward when told “they understood” Nonique’s need for time and space to recover.
 HA!
 She’d kept her black ass re‑covered from the instant it was taken out of the coach’s cubby.
 Mighty safe bet it would stay re-covered till she could re-move it from Vanderlund forever.

 So this week Nonique hadn’t shared a morning bus seat with Vicki, though they’d been doing that since Alex left for Cuernavaca.
 In Biology they were still lab partners, but Nonique restricted conversation to nucleic acids and protein synthesis.
 In Study Hall she shifted to the desk at the back of the room left vacant by Bunty O’Toole; and in the cafeteria she took the stool next to Lisa Lohe from which Hillel Schiller had been banished.
 (This made room for Link Linfold and Sammi Tiggs to sit next to each other, once Holly Brollis persuaded them to return to their table; and it removed Vicki from Nonique’s eyeline at lunchtime, since they now sat on the same side of the table separated by Lisa and Jenna when the latter wasn’t sick at home.)

-Through it all, Vicki gave her space as well as time as well as no whining “I thought we were friennnnds.”
+Through it all, Vicki gave her space as well as time as well as no whining “I thought we were friends.”
 Once or twice Nonique caught sight (and sound) of Vicki clenching her jaw with apparent frustration, and thought to herself: good—see how YOU like it!

 Monday through Thursday, rehearsals for the Winter Holidays Concert had been held during extracurricular Eighth Hour; after which Nonique got driven “home” by Reverend Fowler, Willamene’s pastor father.
-Kessell Road was pretty far out of his Happel Land way, and the Reverend deplored the Rebounder’s media image, but he was also a big basketball fan and proud to shake Shucks Smith’s hand the one time he found Taw at “home.”
+Kessell Road was pretty far out of his Happel Land way, and the Reverend deplored the Rebounder’s media image; but he was also a big basketball fan and proud to shake Shucks Smith’s hand the one time he found Taw at “home.”
 Taw in turn commended Willamene Fowler as a paragon for all teen black girls, since she thought (or claimed to think) that any of life’s dilemmas could be ironed out by prayer and/or a cold shower.

 You could talk to Willamene for only so long before she turned the topic to religion.
 You could talk to Rhonda Wright for only so long before she began yukking it up.
 You could talk to Darren Buckley for only so long before he steered the subject to touchy-feeliness.
 (Boys will be boys.)
 And you could talk to white people for only so long before wondering what this-or-that one really meant by saying such-and-such to you.

-Take Pigeon-in-a-Shell and his sharp-edged manila envelope: what could be so critical about its contents?
+Take Pigeon-in-a-Shell and his sharp-edged manila envelope.
+What could be so critical about its contents?
 Nonique had half a mind to throw the fool thing away as she left school and boarded the bus to Kessell for the hardly-worth-going-“home” pre-concert dinner interval.
 Vicki was not on this westward bus; nor had she been in Gym, having been excused for an emergency dental appointment.
 (Good—see how you like THAT too!)

 When music's enchantment reigns,